What is Binge Eating Disorder?

-A “binge” can vary widely in amount of food consumed and duration of time spent consuming it.
+A ‘binge’ can vary widely in amount of food consumed and duration of time spent consuming it.
 While it might mean a considerable amount for some, it can mean a smaller amount for others.
-Regardless of the amount of food eaten, the person still feels out of control to stop, with distress following the episode.
+Regardless, the person still feels out of control and distressed afterwards.

 Although those with binge eating disorder are more likely to be of higher weight, anyone at any weight may struggle with the disorder.

 For those at higher weights, the presence of cultural weight stigma and bullying experiences may contribute to a greater degree to the development of binge eating disorder, as well as co-occurring mood disorders and addiction.

 Become a member of EDFA for $25 per year

 EDFA is a proud not for profit, volunteer run organisation.

 We invite you to be part of a revolutionary peer support group making positive changes in the Eating Disorder space.
 Strength in numbers means we are able to affect change and have the collective voice of the carers recognised.